 The curriculum at North Central University is designed to provide learning experiences which promote the University's mission and vision.
 North Central is pleased to offer a curriculum which builds upon the strong foundational base of our Pentecostal heritage and ministry focus.
-It utilizes unique and cutting edge programming called Connections, coupled with re-designed majors and new supporting programs.
 North Central takes many of its educational experiences into the learning lab of the city and world around us.
 Various courses incorporate evangelists, youth pastors and specialists who bring their expertise and modeling to the classroom.